 2. Knotless Braids in a Bun

 Because there’s less tension on your scalp, knotless braids are perfect for twisting into an updo.
 A braided bun is an elegant and chic hairstyle with timeless appeal and versatility.
 It is ideal for your next formal occasion, a dinner date, or even daytime to elevate your look.
-Once your braids are installed, it’s simple to twist them into a bun.
+Once your braids are installed, twisting them into a bun is simple.
 Pull all your braids into a high ponytail with a smooth hairband, then wrap the ponytail around itself to form a bun.
 Tuck the ends underneath the bun for a clean finish.

 3. Half Up Half Down Knotless Braids

-For a fresh and cute styling option, try half-up, half-down knotless braids.
+Try half up half down knotless braids for a fresh and cute styling option.
 The hairstyle gives you the best of both worlds; you can still show off your beautiful long braids while adding the extra flair of an updo or high ponytail.
 Plus, a half-up, half-down hairstyle is one of the most universally flattering options for all face shapes, particularly those with round and square faces.
-For best results, position the ‘up’ section of your hair at the crown, so it’s visible from the front.
+For best results, position the ‘up’ section of your hair at the crown so it’s visible from the front.

 4. Long Knotless Braids

 Going knotless is an ideal option if you love the ultra-long, fine braids look.
 Because there are no knots, and the hair is braided in small sections, there is less tension on your scalp – meaning your stylist can add in more braiding hair for those extra inches.
 Long knotless braids have a cool ’90s vibe and have both a feminine and edgy look depending on how you style them.
 While these braids take longer to install, the extra effort is worth it.